Torrevieja, on the Costa Blanca, in sunny Spain Torrevieja, on the Costa Blanca, in sunny Spain

 The past month has seen the Freewheelers visit a variety of places starting with a trip into the mountains courtesy our own Al of MR2 fame.

-Meeting at Hotel la Torre in Los Montasinos which coincided with the Phoenix Classic Car clubs' monthly "Ace Cafe" meeting with plenty of classic's to admire before we headed off towards Catral, Crevillente and into the hills towards Hondon de la Frailes, stopping off for refreshment at a cafe frequented by the 'biking fraternity.
+Meeting at Hotel la Torre in Los Montesinos which coincided with the Phoenix Classic Car clubs' monthly "Ace Cafe" meeting with plenty of classic's to admire before we headed off towards Catral, Crevillente and into the hills towards Hondon de la Frailes, stopping off for refreshment at a cafe frequented by the 'biking fraternity.
 This is a very good run with well surfaced, twisty road which is why it is a favourite of the 'biking fraternity.
 The group eventually arrived at Bar Pepin in Hondon for a 3 course English Sunday lunch.
 This is a very popular restaurant and rightly so, we have often visited this establishment and never been disappointed.
 There was some discussion as to wether a Yorkshire Pudding made in Spain could actually be called Yorkshire Pudding in light of the recent ruling from Brussels on Rhubarb from the Yorkshire triangle.
 Well, it makes a change from talking horse power.

 Freewheelers - Torrevieja Classic Cars